What Is a Laser?

 The principle of laser deep fusion welding

 Heat is transferred from the outer wall of the high-temperature hole, causing the metal surrounding the hole cavity to melt.
-The small hole is filled with high-temperature vapor generated by the continuous evaporation of the wall material under the irradiation of the light beam.
+The small hole is filled with the high-temperature vapor produced by the continuous evaporation of the wall material under the laser beam’s irradiation.

-The liquid flow and wall surface tension outside the hole walls are held in dynamic equilibrium with the continuously generated steam pressure inside the hole cavity.
+The liquid flow and wall surface tension outside the hole walls are maintained in a dynamic equilibrium with the continuously generated steam pressure inside the hole cavity.
 The beam continuously enters the small hole, and the material outside the hole is continuously flowing.

 Main process parameters of laser deep fusion welding